-At the SFMOMA All-Staff meeting this morning, just after giving the news about Snøhetta, our director Neal Benezra provided an exceptionally helpful bit of information: the keyboard shortcut for typing that funny little Ø. (ALT+ 0248) Thanks, Neal!
+At the all-staff meeting this morning, just after giving us the news that Snøhetta will build the new museum, SFMOMA director Neal Benezra provided an extra helpful bit of information: keyboard shortcut for typing that funny little Ø. (ALT+ 0248) Thanks, Neal!

 From Wikipedia, the free encyclopedia